hhtronik/qok-i-learn-soldering-smd-boost/README.md

 5. solder R2
 6. measure you didn't short the positive rail (behing D1) to ground (center pad of the battery holder footprint)
 7. solder L1
-8. solder U1 (**watch out for pin 1 marks on package and PCB to line up**) (tip: add solder to on pad and tack the IC in place, then solder the remaining pins ;)
+8. solder U1 (**watch out for pin 1 marks on package and PCB to line up** as in the picture below) (tip: add solder to on pad and tack the IC in place, then solder the remaining pins ;)
 9. check for solder bridges on U1, check polarity again!
-10. solder both LEDs
+10. solder both LEDs (carefully!
+These are pretty heat sensitive!)
 11. check the polarity by using the diode test mode.
 11. solder the switch
 12. solder the battery holder